Jacobo149/Shopping_List/README.md

 - Dark-Mode toggle
 - Update an item by clicking on it
 - Ability to filter items in the list
+- Leverages browser local storage to save items in the list after the application is refreshed

 ## How to Use
 In the top textbox, enter the name of the item you wish to add and click "Add Item".